Demographics of Cyprus: Languages

 Greek and Turkish are the official languages according to Article 3 of the Constitution of Cyprus.
 In Northern Cyprus, the official language is Turkish (Article 2 of the 1983 Constitution of Northern Cyprus).
 English is widely spoken on the island.

 Religion

 The Greek Cypriot community adheres to the Autocephalous Greek Orthodox Church of Cyprus and the Turkish Cypriot community adheres to Islam.
 The religious groups of Armenians, Maronites and Latins (about 9,000 people in total) opted, in accordance with the 1960 constitution, to belong to the Greek Cypriot community.

-According to the 2001 census carried out in the Government controlled area, 98.2% of the population are Christians of various denominations.
-94.8% of the population are Christian Orthodox, 0.9% Armenians and Maronites, 1.5% Roman Catholics ("Latins"), 1.0% Church of England, and 0.6% Muslims.
-The remaining 1.3% adhere to other religious denominations or did not state their religion.
-Cyprus is also the home of a Jewish community with a Synagogue in Larnaca.
+The 2011 census of the government-controlled area notes that 89.1% of the population follows Greek Orthodox Christianity, 2.9% are Roman Catholic, 2% are Protestants, 1.8% are Muslims and 1% are Buddhists; Maronite Catholics, Armenian Orthodox, Jewish, Jehovah’s Witnesses and Baha’is make up the remainder.
+Cyprus is also the home of 6,000 Jewish people who have a Synagogue in Larnaca.